-I've started using semolina instead of flour to dust the dough before it goes into its basket, which gives the bread even more of a bakery feel.
+I've started using semolina instead of flour to dust the dough before it goes into its basket to give the bread even more of a bakery feel.
 I've also tried the recipe using an 8.5" round banneton and the bread turned out great (see the second picture).

 My Panasonic ZB2512 bread maker comes with a sourdough setting which makes a nice, compact loaf of bread.
 I wanted a loaf shaped more like something you might get from a bakery so I followed the instructions for the dough rather than the loaf, then shaped, proved and finished it in the oven.
 It didn’t turn out great.
 The dough was far too wet and when I transferred it to a baking tray it couldn’t hold its shape and I ended up with a flat, ugly (but still somewhat edible) loaf.